epam/Wilma/wilma-extras/bulkhead/README.md

 Get the actual load
 -----------------------------------------
-Get infomation on the load of the actual service.
+Get information on the load of the actual service.
 ```
 GET http://localhost:1234/config/public/services/BulkheadInterceptor/loads
 ```